Substitutions on compact alphabets: Topology and dynamics

-Since $X$ is compact Hausdorff, by the Baire Category Theorem we have that $X$ is Baire and thus second category.
-Thus (by an identical proof to \cite[Prop.~1.1]{S:baire}) we have a converse to Lemma \ref{LEM:DO-implies-TT}:
+Since $X$ is compact Hausdorff, by the Baire category theorem we have that $X$ is Baire and thus of second category.
+Hence, (by an identical proof to \cite[Prop.~1.1]{S:baire}) we have a converse to Lemma \ref{LEM:DO-implies-TT}:

 \begin{prop} Let $X \subseteq \A^\Z$ be a subshift.
-There exists an element $w \in X$ with a dense orbit if and only if the subshift $X$ is topologically transitive and $\A$ is separable. $ $ \end{prop}
+There exists an element $w \in X$ with a dense orbit if and only if the subshift $X$ is topologically transitive and $\A$ is separable. \end{prop}